neicnordic/sensitive-data-archive/sda-download/api/api.md

 - `Range: bytes=<start>-<end>`  exact positions.
 Overrides parameter coordinates.
 - `Client-public-key: <key>` used for re-encrypting the header of the file before sending it.
 - `Server-public-key: <key>` used in communication with htsget, for re-encrypting the header of the file.
 - `User-agent` used in communication with htsget, to mark who is making the request.
+For example `htsget-search/0.6.6.`

 #### Retreive size of unencrypted file